colinnuk/open-meteo-dotnet-client/README.md

 - Almost all the OpenMeteo weather models (as of May 2025)
 - Using OpenMeteo with an API key
 - dotnet 8 (and above)
+- Specific client lobrary Exceptions can be thrown
+- Possible to register an ILogger in the Client SDK

 ## 🔨 Installation/Build